RanitManik/College-Website/README.md

 # About The Project

-This repository contains a practice project for creating the DCU: Dynamic Convergence University website.
-It's not an official release, but rather a personal project for practicing web development skills.
+Within this repository, you'll discover a practice project focused on constructing the DCU: Dynamic Convergence University website.
+This endeavor encompasses both frontend and backend development, serving as a personal platform for honing comprehensive web development skills.
+Please note that this is not an official release but rather an educational undertaking.
+This is a
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Getting Started